robertsoli/HR_Analysis/notebook/HR_Analysis.md

 - Based on the very low percentage of 6% of employees leaving the company after a workplace accident, it surprisingly seems like workplace accidents are not a major factor in employees leaving the company.

-- With work place accidents coming in at a percentage of 15.4% of all employees, which is roughly one in 6 people, this is no doubt a serious problem
+- With work place accidents coming in at a percentage of 15.4% of all employees, which is roughly one in 6 people, this is no doubt a serious problem.

 ---

+**Business task Q5**

-For business task Q5 : How does a promotion affect employee retention?
+How does a promotion affect employee retention?

 Looking at the number of employees who have left the company without receiving a promotion, and the amount of employees who left after receiving a promotion would be of use in this scenario: